FernandoBasso/ReadTheDocs-Dev-How-To/docs/haskell/hffp/ch09-exercises-lists.md

 If we want to filter all uppercase letters, it means we want to ignore the lowercase letters.
 We could use `not . isLower`, but simpler yet is to simply use `isUpper`.

+Also, we don't to transform a letter to uppercase, but just check if it is uppercase.
+Thus, we use `isUpper` instead of `toUpper`.

 #### Solution 1

-Very idiomatic approach making use of stdfn `filter` and simply partially applying it to `isUpper`.
+Idiomatic approach making use of stdfn `filter` and simply partially applying it to `isUpper`.
 We also use point-free style.

 ```haskell